s0me-1/sc-devtracker/README.md

 ## Usage

 **Any Platform**

 Once a proper `config.ini` is created, simply run:

 ```shell
 python -m sc-devtracker
 ```

+Once properly started, **SC-Devtracker** will fetch and send the most recent entry of the RSS Feed to ensure everything is working as expected.

 **Linux**

 Alternatively, you can run:

 ```bash